microsoft/coe-starter-kit/coe-cli/docs/cli-development/index.md

 This document outlines the following key sections on the COE CLI.

-- [Quick Start](#quick-start) - Provides set of links of the technology building and testing the CLI
+- [Quick Start](#quick-start) - Provides set of links of the technology used to build and test the CLI

 - [Contributions](#contributions) - Links to wider contributor guidance